Everything We Know About 'The Last of Us 2' Remastered Coming To The PS5

 More than just a simple visual remaster, The Last of Us Part 2 Remastered is launching early next year with a boatload of new content.
 Its new No Return roguelike survival mode alone looks to be enough to warrant an upgrade.

 Fortunately, Sony and Naughty Dog appreciate that fact.
-If you already own the PS4 version of the game, you will be able to upgrade to its PS5 remaster for just £10 (INR 1,000).
+If you already own the PS4 version of the game, you will be able to upgrade to its PS5 remaster for just £10 (HKD 98).
 Best of all, your save file from the PS4 version can be imported into the remaster.

 Can I pre-order ‘The Last of Us 2’ remastered?